 No. We have no formal connection with the University of Florida, Student Government, Graduate Student Council, or any other campus student organization.
 We receive no money from tuition or fees that students pay to UF.
 Our sole source of income is the dues money that our members pay and support from our parent unions.

 What are membership dues and where do they go?

 Dues-paying members are automatically deducted 1% of their paycheck, which is typically only the price of a fancy cup of coffee once a week!
 Most of your dues go to GAU's state and national affiliates, who provide staff and legal support in contract negotiation and enforcement and lobby the state and federal government.
 The rest is returned to our local UF GAU chapter to support our operations.
-Additionally, only dues-paying members are able to receive certain member benefits as well as legal guidance during the grievance procedure.
+Additionally, only dues-paying members are able to receive certain member benefits as well as legal guidance during the arbitration steps of the grievance procedure.

 I have heard that Florida is a “right to work” state.
 What does that mean?

 In some states, all employees at a workplace are automatically made members of (and pay dues to) whatever union represents the employees.
 But in Florida and some other states, employees do not have to join and pay dues to the union in order to gain the contractual benefits provided by one.
 This results in weaker unions since people who are not members are allowed to “free ride” on the benefits that the dues-paying members contribute to achieving.
 Weaker unions typically mean weaker rights and fewer benefits for employees, meaning that “right to work” really means “right to work for less”!

 Will Graduate Assistants United ever go on strike?

 No. According to the Florida State Constitution, it is illegal for public sector employees to go on strike in the state of Florida.